View List of Japanese Record Labels, Distributors, Music Festivals, and Show Organizers

 How do I get more views from Japan to my YouTube video?

-* MUSIC PR is a platform that brings music industry info, news and press releases to people in Japan and worldwide.
+* MUSIC PR is a platform that brings a variety of music info, news and press releases to consumers and music industry people in Japan.

 Twitter (50 Million Japanese Users)

 Japan represents Twitter’s second largest market in the world after the USA.
 It has 50 million users in Japan and is the second most dominant social media in Japan after YouTube.
 You should be active on Twitter.
-You can use Google Translate to create tweets for Japanese users and to interact with Japanese followers/fans.
+You can use Google Translate, Chat GPT, Deep L or other AI machine translators, or a professional translator/copywriter to create tweets for Japanese users and to interact with Japanese followers/fans.
 You can search for Japanese artist/bands that are similar to you and follow/interact with them too.

 Instagram (38 Million Japanese Users)

 Instagram has 38 million users in Japan of which 60% are female and 40% male.
 The average user age is 20.
 The most popular content is related to fashion, food, entertainment, and automotive.
 Since Instragram is visual (i.e. videos and photos), the language barrier is not so much of a hurdle.
-However, you can use Google Translate to create Japanese captions or even images with Japanese text.
+However, you can use Google Translate, Chat GPT, Deep L or other AI machine translators, or a professional translator/copywriter to to create Japanese captions or even images/video with Japanese text.
 You can search for Japanese artist/bands that are similar to you and follow/interact with them too.
 See below about advertising on Instagram.

 Facebook (19 Million Japanese Users)

 Facebook is primarily a business networking tool in Japan.
 It is not as popular among younger generations (below age 35).
 There are roughly 19 million Facebook users in Japan.
 If you already have a Facebook page and depending on your demographic, you should not ignore Japanese Facebook users.
-You can use Google Translate to create posts/content for Japanese users and to interact with Japanese followers/fans.
+You can use Google Translate, Chat GPT, Deep L or other AI machine translators, or a professional translator/copywriter to create posts for Japanese users and to interact with Japanese followers/fans.
 You can search for Japanese artist/bands on Facebook that are similar to you and like/follow/interact with them too.

 Instagram and Facebook are owned by Meta.